In the first installment of this series we described the basics behind proactive maintenance and some of the considerations users need to make.

 - Shops – clean them up!
 Avoid sources of contamination such as dusty laydown areas outside – pave them.
 If the shop is hot, ventilate using filtered air if you are in a normally dusty environment.

-- For all back up equipment – testing once per month to prove that it is capable of starting.
+- For all back up equipment – testing once per month will prove that it is capable of starting.

 - If the equipment is subject to wear out type failures (e.g.: air compressor valves), then use testing to prove operation and auto start (fake the low pressure condition), run for a short time and then switch back to normally operating equipment.
-Equalizing running hours is a recipe for multiple failures if the failures are related to running time.
+Avoid equalizing the running hours on backup equipment that fails with usage.
 Don’t simply swap equipment around and equalize hours if it tends to fail due to wear out or age.

-- If the equipment is subject to random types of failures (e.g.: mechanical seals and bearings on centrifugal pumps), then the test is accomplished by starting the standby equipment and putting it into operation until the next test interval (i.e.: swap the equipment back and forth actually works well in this situation).
-Equal running hours is not a problem in this situation.
+- If the equipment is subject to random types of failures (e.g.: mechanical seals and bearings on centrifugal pumps), then the test is accomplished by starting the standby equipment and putting it into operation until the next test interval (i.e.: swapping the equipment back and forth actually works well in this situation).
+Equal running hours is not a problem where failures are random.

 - For safety devices you want to test them periodically to prove that they will work.
 Note that you will find there are far more of these than you might expect once you really start looking for them.
 The best test is a full “end to end” test if possible, not a simple push the test button and watch the lights go on – that only tests the bulbs.
 Consider things like high / low level / pressure / temperature alarms and stops, process parameter driven stops or alarms, fire alarms, etc. Simulate the real alarm condition if it is possible to do safely.
 Don’t forget warning signs and escape route signs – if they are missing or obscured with dirt they can’t do their job when needed.

 - Frequency – the more frequently you test the device the great the risk reduction you achieve.
 If you have a critical protective device you will want to test it more frequently than for devices that are not all that critical.
 A good start is to test most devices monthly unless testing is highly impractical.
 For things like safety valves that may be covered by some sort of legislation, do them at the legislated frequency and in the manner the regulations call for.
-Usually regulations require these to be changed and tested offline.
-These guidelines are no substitute for regulations you may be subjected to.
+These guidelines are no substitute for following regulations that you may be subjected to.
 Only a thorough RCM analysis with good data can reveal alternative frequencies and tests to what regulators will typically require, and even then, you need to get the regulator to give you approval to change.